Skip to content

 The objective of the ARA is to dynamically extend the schedules, so that the comfort conditions are met on arrival of the occupant, but the overall pre-conditioning phase is minimized.

 The ARA can be deployed as a variation of the Schedule .controls app.
-It can either write to the main switching command of a component or the pinned setpoint to modifiy the set temperature to fit the desired on-off times.
+It can either write to the main switching command of a component or the pinned setpoint to modify the set temperature to fit the desired on-off times.

 Components